You are here

 Directs and evaluates speech-language or audiology students;

-Assists with research and development.
+Assists with research and program development.;

 Performs other work as required.